dodosiz/quote-machine/README.md

 # Quote machine

-## About

-This is a single page web applications built with React.js.
-Purpose of this app is to randomly display quotes with the posibility to tweet them.
+A single page web applications built with React and Redux.
+It generates random quotes from the [Quotable](https://github.com/lukePeavey/quotable) API and displays them.
+The user can then either generate another random quote or tweet the existing one.